pattonsgirl/SU2021-CS2900/README.md

         ```
         - Run this command: `C:\ProgramData\Anaconda3\Scripts\activate base`
         - The next line may now start with `(base)`
+        - Going forward, I recommend using the tools installed with Anaconda if you need a terminal only - otherwise you have to remember to activate every time.
     - Linux:
         - Close and open new terminal or type `source .profile`
         - The next line may now start with `(base)`.
     - Mac:
         - First volunteer will help me fill this section out!

+3. [Windows] Powershell changes
+    - Allow 'conda' to work on your computer:
+        - (Running Powershell): `conda init powershell`
+        - (In cmd - optional): `conda init cmd.exe`
+    - Allow Powershell to run scripts:
+        - Running Powershell as Admin: `Set-ExecutionPolicy RemoteSigned`
+            - Recommend selecting A, Yes to All

 ### Git
 1. Install: